 Native Nation: Sault Ste.
 Marie Tribe of Chippewa Indians

-Meghanlata (Meghan) Gupta is a sophomore in Morse College double majoring in Anthropology and History of Science, Medicine, and Public Health.
+Meghanlata (Meghan) Gupta is a junior in Morse College double majoring in Anthropology and History of Science, Medicine, and Public Health.
 Outside of her House Staff position, Meghan is a writer for the Yale Human Rights Journal, a member of ANAAY, a Splash! at Yale teacher, and a FOCUS on New Haven leader.
 In her free time, she enjoys spending time with friends, reading, and trying out new restaurants in New Haven!

 Grace Hopper ‘21